 “To successfully study the impact of these chemical exposures, we must shift the burden of proof from the individual health care provider and the consumer to the manufacturers before any chemicals are even released into the environment,” Dr. Jeanne Conry, president of the American College of Obstetricians and Gynecologists, said in a statement.

-Limiting Your Exposure to Endocrine Disrupting Chemicals
+Lifestyle Factors to Limit Your Exposure to Endocrine Disrupting Chemicals

 - Avoid processed foods as much as possible.
 Cook at home and buy from local farmers’ market vendors who are using organic methods.